dlajic/energy-forecasting-transformer-lightgbm/README.md

 This project focuses on forecasting urban energy consumption based solely on historical usage and temperature data from Chicago (2011–2018).
 Two model architectures are compared: a LightGBM ensemble model and a Transformer-based neural network (based on the Moments Time Series Transformer).
 The goal is to predict hourly electricity demand and analyze model performance, interpretability, and generalizability.

 The project also simulates a real-time setting, where hourly predictions are made sequentially to mirror operational deployment.
-It is designed for modularity and extendability across different urban contexts.
+The modular design allows for adaptation to other urban contexts, assuming a compatible data structure.

 ---